YvesW/client-resizer/README.md

 The plugin still respects all the other settings in the "RuneLite" > "Window Settings" config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>
 ![RuneLite window settings](docs/img/runelite-window-settings.png)<br>
-*It is recommended to enable 'Enable custom window chrome' in 'RuneLite' > 'Window Settings' if you'd like to automatically resize the client when dragging it to a different monitor (enabled by default).
-Windows key + arrow does still automatically resize the client with custom chrome disabled.
-However, moving the client to a different monitor by dragging the title bar will not work with custom chrome disabled.*
+*Since the flatlaf update (RuneLite 1.10.20) automatically resizing the client when dragging it to a different monitor does not work anymore.
+Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client though!*

 ## User Instructions / How to set up